IllinoisOntoDev/Early-Warning-Ontology/README.md

 Furthermore, because one of the essence in 'early-warning' systems is the event's time and location, I incorporated the terms in many exisiting ontologies related to that, sucha the GeoNames ontology, GeoSPARQL ontology, WGS84, Time ontology, and schema.org.

-### 3. Testing the imported vocabularies and new inferences
+### 3. Create a test Vocabulary that imports the vocabularies you need.

 ### 4. Inferences work, because imported vocabularies are logically consistant.